-The solar panel a single PV cell produces only around 0.5 volts.
-Here the details of the solar cell structure.
+A single PV cell produces only around 0.5 volts in the solar panel.
+Here are the details of the solar cell structure.

-Solar panel: If we connect many solar modules in one place, called a solar panel.
+- Solar panel: If we connect many solar modules in one place, called a solar panel.

-Solar Array: If we connect several solar panels, it is called a solar array.
+- Solar Array: If we connect several solar panels, it is called a solar array.
 In this way, increasing the number of solar arrays creates a solar park.
 The combination of strings and parallel connection of the cells increases the current and voltage values to a usable range.

-MAINTENANCE: The solar panel always needs to be kept clean, as it is kept in an open space for sunlight; There will be a possibility of damage due to dust, mud, storm, and rain.
+The solar panel always needs to be kept clean, as it is kept in an open space for sunlight; There will be a possibility of damage due to dust, mud, storm, and rain.

 So, for this, both sides of the solar cells are covered with the help of pseudomorphic glass (PMG) to protect them from shock, rain, mud, vibration, moisture, dirt etc.